 All these are just appetizers before the main course.
 The most critical issue with NTLM is that it does not commonly provide mutual authentication.
 And while this is an issue by itself, it leads to the more severe issue of NTLM being susceptible to replay and man-in-the-middle attacks.
 This can happen whenever a user authenticates to a server via NTLM.
 If you can hijack the connection (with a physical intrusion or a compromised machine) and you simply relay the creds, then you can do whatever you want with any server in the network using the user’s credentials.
 Basically, the attack vector of relaying NTLM creds has been around from 2001 and is still very much exploitable.

-In a later blog, I will discuss all the reasons why removing NTLM is so hard and how you could use User Entity and Behavior Analysis (UEBA) solutions to analyze and determine who uses NTLM, assess the risk in your network, and reduce the NTLM attack surface significantly.
+In a later blog, I will discuss all the reasons why removing NTLM is so difficult and how you could use User Entity and Behavior Analysis (UEBA) solutions to analyze and determine who uses NTLM, assess the risk in your network, and reduce the NTLM attack surface significantly.